-In this paper, we propose the AAR framework designed for LLLS.
-Specifically, to address issue (1), we first identify the root cause for poor measurement as lacking CMAF chunksending pattern within a segment.
+In this paper, we propose the AAR (Accurate and Robust) framework designed for LLLS.
+Specifically, to address issue (1), we first identify the root cause for poor measurement as lacking CMAF chunk sending pattern within a segment.
 Therefore, we propose to attach a Flag parameter within the HTTP header from the server, indicating the number of burst CMAF chunks and that the rest of the chunks may contain idle time.
-In this way, we can accumulate the consecutive valid HTTP chunks, and obtain more accurate bandwidth via size weighted average to smooth the smaller CMAF chunks' bandwidth deviation.
-Moreover, we also propose an improved CMAF boundary identification patch in the latest official dash.js to further guarantee accuracy.
-To cope with issue (2), we propose a novel max-min objective for ABR to guarantee the lower bound of QoE brought by the various LLLS uncertainty.
+In this way, we can accumulate the consecutive valid HTTP chunks to obtain more accurate bandwidth via size weighted average, which minimizes bandwidth deviation from small CMAF chunks.
+Moreover, we also propose an improved CMAF boundary identification patch in the latest official dash.is to further guarantee accuracy.
+To cope with issue (2), we propose a novel max-min objective for ABR to guarantee the lower bound of OoE brought by the various LLLS uncertainty.
 To derive the min solution, we propose a theorem that by applying the upper bound of download time, we can model the comprehensive uncertainty including idle time, segment size, and future bandwidth, thus estimating the worst LLLS-QoE.
 We also provide theoretical guarantees that our objective falls back to regular maximum QoE when such uncertainty is eliminated, thanks to our careful upper bound estimation.
-To derive the max solution, we further propose a new LLLS model such as the buffer and latency evolution, with which we apply Model Predictive Controller (MPC) to combine our novel objective in search of the optimal bitrates.
+To derive the max solution, we further propose a new LLLS model such as the buffer and latency evolution, with which we apply Model Predictive Controller (MPC) to optimize our novel objective for optimal bitrates.